Bernard de Kerraoul

 Bernard Vittu de Kerraoul (17 February 1936 – 24 July 2021) was a French writer, journalist, and columnist.
 He wrote numerous books, many of which were translated into English, Italian, and Spanish.
 His first book, Le poids des âmes, received the Prix International du Premier Roman in 1963.
 He was a member of the council of the bimonthly magazine Una voce.

+Biography

+He attended the Lycée Saint-Charles in Saint-Brieuc from 1947 to 1953, and was a member of the board of directors of the Amicale des anciens élèves from 1988 to 2005.